24 Playing Out

 We found Tony smirking beside the lamppost outside his garden gate.

 ‘Hard luck next time!’
 Tony shouted as he reeled down his garden path.
-A strange thing to say, we thought; must have been the bang on the bonce.
+A strange thing to say, we thought; must have been the double bang on the bonce.

 David Webb was one of several kids I played Cowboys with.
 Great fun, especially if we had caps for our guns, but a cowboy called Gerard?
 How I wished I’d been called Tommy or Billy or Johnny.
 Even Rowdy was better than Gerard.